 G’day from Milan,

-I arrived onsite at the NextGen ATP Finals a little early today and saw 20-year-old Jiri Lehecka warming up for his afternoon match.
+I arrived onsite at the NextGen ATP Finals early today and saw 20-year-old Jiri Lehecka warming up for his afternoon match.
 He was working on serves and returns.
-He was hitting the ball very clean!
-I pulled out my iPhone, recorded a couple of minutes of practice, and was lucky enough to capture this absolute gem of a backhand return.
+Jiri was hitting the ball very clean!
+I pulled out my iPhone, recorded a few minutes of practice, and was lucky enough to capture this absolute gem of a backhand return.

 Here’s the scenario at all levels of our game…